Xinjiang University

+Xinjiang University (XJU) is a provincial public comprehensive university in Ürümqi, Xinjiang, China.
+It is a national key university affiliated with the Xinjiang Uyghur Autonomous Region and co-funded by the Ministry of Education and the regional government.
+The university is part of Project 211 and the Double First-Class Construction.

+Established in 1924 in Ürümqi, Xinjiang University is a comprehensive university with the highest academic level in Xinjiang.
+The Best Chinese Universities Ranking, also known as the "Shanghai Ranking," placed the university the best in Xinjiang and 129th in China.

 Establishment and location

 In 1924, Xinjiang Russian and Law School was founded, which is known as the former school of Xinjiang University.
 In 1935, it was converted to Xinjiang College.
 Xinjiang University was named in 1960; it is in the southern part of Ürümqi.
 Among its prominent leaders was Du Zhongyuan, who was executed in 1943 on suspicion of being subversive.

 It is a national key comprehensive university with students from various ethnic groups.
 It is one of two in Xinjiang entering the national “211 Project.”
 On December 30, 2000, the former Xinjiang University and Xinjiang Engineering Institute merged into a new Xinjiang University.
 In the past 78 years, it has seen 65,000 students graduate.

 Colleges

-Xinjiang University comprises fourteen schools, which has courses and branches of study ranging from science, engineering, law and economics to management, the arts and history.
+Xinjiang University comprises fourteen schools, which have courses and branches of study ranging from science, engineering, law and economics to management, the arts and history.
 A new major in intellectual property was created in 2013.
 XJU has three campuses: the Main Campus, the North Campus and the South Campus.